ROSHAN70790/JavaCapstone/README.md

 - VS Code (with Java Extension Pack) / Eclipse IDE

 # Steps to Run
-1. Open the folder `CCRM-Java-Project` in VS Code.
+1. Open the folder `javacapstone` in VS Code.
 2. Navigate to the file:
         edu.ccrm/cli/MainMenu.java
 3. Run the program.
 The menu-driven CLI will appear in the terminal.